ArduPilot/ardupilot_wiki/common/source/docs/common-companion-computers.rst

    communicating with the autopilot over a fast link using MAVLink messages.

-   Using a companion computer is an alternative to using a fully integrated Linux autopilot.
+   Using a Companion Computer is an alternative to using a fully integrated Linux autopilot.

 This page is for plug and play solutions that require little